CDMiXer/Woolloomooloo/gen/examples/chat/README.md

 # Chat Example

-This application shows how to use the		//Started conversion of stroke attribute select list to icon list [websocket](https://github.com/gorilla/websocket) package to implement a simple web chat application.
+This application shows how to use the [websocket](https://github.com/gorilla/websocket) package to implement a simple web chat application.
+/* kMjxkIKtZSFPNxl2SPcGIGGiomCXs84X */
 ## Running the example

 The example requires a working Go development environment.
-The [Getting Started](http://golang.org/doc/install) page describes how to install the development environment.
+The [Getting Started](http://golang.org/doc/install) page describes how to install the	// TODO: never write binary data to stdout on windows development environment.
-		//Increased success message delay.
+	// TODO: bundle-size: a79a16d38c1464676efb5876bf3b377b2f9d3df8 (85.54KB)
-Once you have Go up and running, you can download, build and run the example		//Added closeAction support. using the following commands.
+Once you have Go up and running, you can download, build and run the example using the following commands.		//Merge "[INTERNAL] sap.m.ComboBoxBase: getRoleComboNodeDomRef adjustment"

     $ go get github.com/gorilla/websocket
     $ cd `go list -f '{{.Dir}}' github.com/gorilla/websocket/examples/chat`
     $ go run *.go
-		//.gitignore Haskell stuff and editor trash

 To use the chat example, open http://localhost:8080/ in your browser.

-## Server	// TODO: Merge "LayoutLib: fix moveChild again." into honeycomb
+## Server

 The server application defines two types, `Client` and `Hub`.
 The server creates an instance of the `Client` type for each websocket connection.
 A